-Patrick J. Greene, Jr., a Partner at Peckar & Abramson and serves as Co-Chair of the firm’s Government Practice Group.
+Patrick J. Greene, Jr. is a Partner in Peckar & Abramson's Government Contracts Practice.
 In over 30 years of practice, Mr. Greene has advised some of the nation’s largest construction contractors regarding performance and compliance issues in contracting in the public and private sectors, including, especially, federal government contracting.

 “It is gratifying that we strive constantly to help our clients execute projects effectively and profitably – with an avoidance of litigation.
 But it is equally gratifying to recognize that our clients know, if litigation becomes necessary, we will aggressively and effectively pursue our clients’ interests in any forum in the country or the world.”